eonist/Element/README.md

 <img width="700" alt="img" src="https://dl.dropboxusercontent.com/u/2559476/Style_diagram.svg">

 ## Installation:
-- Read  [This](http://stylekit.org/blog/2017/02/05/Xcode-and-spm/)  tutorial on how to start a new App project from Swift Package Manager
+- Read  [This](http://stylekit.org/blog/2017/02/05/Xcode-and-spm/)  tutorial on how to start a new App project from Swift Package Manager.
 - Add this to your Package.swift file

 ```swift